sminez/datools/README.md

 - _bin_ contains reuable utilites.
 - _scripts_ contains scripts that may/may not be composable.
 - _notes_ contains some examples and thoughts on how I use this stuff.
+- _scratch_ contains work in progress/rough ideas and previous versions of programs that are still useful as reference for future work.
+(All contents of scratch should be considered fair game for deletion!)